spacemit-com/docs/en/source.md

 make -j$(nproc)
 ```

-The compilation will generate `u-boot-env-default.bin` based on `board/spacemit/k1-x/k1-x.env`, corresponding to the image of the env partition in the partition table.
+The compilation will generate `u-boot-env-default.bin` based on `board/spacemit/k1-x/k1-x.env`, which corresponds to the image of the `env` partition in the partition table, and will also generate `FSBL.bin` and `u-boot.itb`.

-#### Compile linux
+### Compile linux

 ```shell
 cd /path/to/linux-6.1